Michigan basketball's guards have career nights in 87-73 win at St. John's

 The Wolverines had yet to get "got blood in their mouth" in his words, as they led wire to wire in both of their season-opening wins.
 Even in their (or not-so-secret) scrimmage against preseason top five Marquette, Martelli confirmed the reports that U-M only trailed twice and ended up with a four-point win.

-So, the first road game under the bright lights of Madison Square Garden against Hall of Fame coach Rick Pitino and a common preseason NCAA Tournament pick St. Johns − where Martelli spent 24 years of his storybook career − figured to provide a good chance for U-M to taste that blood.
+So the first road game, at Madison Square Garden against Hall of Fame coach Rick Pitino and a popular NCAA tournament pick St. John's figured to provide a good chance for U-M to taste that blood.

 JIM HARBAUGH: Why Michigan football should now be considered America's team

-The game went back-and-forth much of the first half with eight lead changes and four ties in the first 14 minutes, but the Wolverines finished the half on a 19-7 run as they made each of their final five shots to go into the break up by 10.
+The game went back-and-forth much of the first half with eight lead changes and four ties in the first 14 minutes, but the Wolverines finished the half on a 19-7 run as they made their final five shots to go into the break leading, 48-38.

 Track meet opens up

-He nailed a long ball to open the scoring, then after St. Johns ripped off seven straight, he got going again.
-The former McDonalds All-American made a slashing layup, and followed a Tarris Reed Jr. free throw with the next four U-M buckets: a layup, a long ball, a transition dunk and another 3-pointer − the last of which cut Michigan's deficit to 18-16.
+He nailed a long ball to open the scoring, then after St. John's ripped off seven straight, he got going again.
+The former McDonalds All-American made a slashing layup, and followed a Reed free throw with the next four U-M buckets: a layup, a long ball, a transition dunk and another 3-pointer — the last of which cut Michigan's deficit to 18-16.

 Despite his perfect shooting, U-M had to play a little bit of catch up early because the Red Storm opened the game red hot.
-Pitino's team made seven of its first 12 shots, that includes 4-of-8 long balls, last of which came from Daniss Jenkins off of his own miss.
+Pitino's team made seven of its first 12 shots, that includes 4-for-8 3-pointers, last of which came from Daniss Jenkins off of his own miss.

-Winning in the hustle stats also kept St. Johns in the game early.

 The Red Storm had a 16-4 edge in second-chance points late in the fist half, and despite the fact they were losing the turnover battle by one, had a 10-4 edge in points off of those miscues, a large reason the game was just a 37-35 U-M lead with 2:44 to play in the first half.

-On the other side of the media timeout, Burnett buried a mid-range jumper to give him a career-high 21, before Nkamhoa added a 3-pointer, McDaniel finished baseline lefty layup, Will Tschetter added a mid-range bucket and Terrance Williams put in a transition layup to finish the half on an 11-3 push.
+On the other side of the media timeout, Burnett buried a mid-range jumper to give him a career-high 21, before Olivier Nkamhoua added a 3-pointer, McDaniel finished baseline with a left-handed layup, Tschetter added a mid-range bucket and Williams put in a transition layup to finish the half on an 11-3 push.

 Put it all together